Technigo/project-guess-who/README.md

 # Project Guess Who

-My task was to build a digital version of the classic board game Guess Who, in order to practice creating objects and arrays in JavaScript, and connecting these to the dom.
+My task was to build a browser version of the old school board game Guess Who, in order to practice creating objects and arrays in JavaScript, and connecting these to the dom.

 ## The problem